How to follow Novak Djokovic at Wimbledon 2023

 Advertisement

 Djokovic is the tournament favourite but it is Carlos Alcaraz who is the top seed at Wimbledon 2023 and the current world number one.
-Following his first round fixture against Jeremy Chardy, the young Spaniard will take on Chardy’s compatriot Alexandre Muller in the second round tomorrow.

-Britain is still represented by Andy Murray, Cam Norrie, Liam Broady, Jan Choinski and Katie Boulter.
-Murray beat fellow British player Ryan Peniston in their first round battle and will now take on the fifth seed Stefanos Tsitsipas in round two while Norrie is preparing to face America’s Chris Eubanks.

-Boulter suffered two interruptions to play but came through to beat Australia’s Daria Saville and will now face Viktoriya Tomova in the second round.
+The 2022 US Open champion will be taking on Matteo Berrettini later on today, in the hope of reaching the quarter-finals.

+Iga Swiatek is still the favourite to win the Ladies’ Singles and is set to face Elina Svitolina in the quarter-finals.
+Elena Rybakina, the reigning champion, is also through to the quarter-finals after her walkover win against Brazil’s Haddad Maia.
+The Kazakhstani Wimbledon champion beat Britain’s Katie Boulter in the third round.